LukeRocha/js-labs/README.md

 Setup
 ---
-Just open the HTML file on browser to run the project
+Just open the HTML file on browser to run the project.